-Kelvin Power Tools stock a wide range of hand held circular saws and plunge saws from top brands like Bosch, Festool, Makita, DeWalt and Skil.
-Most circular saws are designed to cut wood, but with an appropriate blade they can also be used to cut masonry, plastic and metal.
-They are generally held in the hand when used, but most circular saws can also be mounted to a stand or table to become a table saw.
+Both circular saws and plunge saws are designed to cut wood, but with an appropriate blade you can also use them to cut masonry, plastic and metal.
+They are generally held in the hand when used, but most models you can also mount on a stand or table to enable a wider range of uses.

 What makes a plunge saw different to a circular saw is its spring-loaded riving knife, also known as a spacer wedge.

 Riving knives sit behind the blade, stopping the material being cut from pinching the blade and causing kickback when doing rip cuts.
 The riving knife has to be removed from a standard corded circular saw to allow it to make plunge cuts, as it prevents the blade from plunging straight down into the material.